dtypo/Home-Mode-Switcher-for-Synology-Surveillance-Station/README.md

      Some full-python approaches, like the one used by Home Assistant, need to create a user with Admin priviledges, a security weakness that I couldn't accept even if the permissions for that user can be limited.

-     Infact there is no way lo limit the access to the / photo directory for Admin-rank users, a problem that will surely be fixed with DSM7 but that can't be ignored for now.
+     Infact there is no way lo limit the access to the /photo directory for Admin-rank users, a problem that will surely be fixed with DSM7 but that can't be ignored for now.